LukeyBSystems/deepstatsdocs/docs/configuration/statConfiguration.md

 ![dependent rule](../../images/dependentRule.jpg)

 #### Stat Parents and Sub-Types
 Stat types can be a sub-type of another stat type - they will inherit all of the Modifiers which also apply to their parent.
-For example, Elemental Damage and Physical Damage can be a sub-type of a generic Damage Stat Type.
+For example, Elemental Damage and Physical Damage can be a sub-type of a Damage Stat Type.
 Fire, Ice and Lightning Damage can be sub-types of Elemental Damage.
 When calculating Fire Damage, it will also receive any modifiers to Damage and Elemental Damage.

 To set a parent Stat Type, open the Stat which is going to be a sub-type and assign the parent in the inspector.